prof18/marcogomiero.com/content/posts/2026/building-shellporter.md

 If everything fails, a manual folder picker shows up as a last resort.

-It supports (at the time of writing of this article) JetBrains IDEs, VS Code, Cursor, Antigravity, and Xcode.
-On the terminal side: Terminal.app, iTerm2, Ghostty, Kitty, and a custom command option for anything else.
+It supports (at the time of writing of this article) **JetBrains IDEs, Android Studio, VS Code, Cursor, Antigravity, and Xcode**.
+On the terminal side: **Terminal.app, iTerm2, Ghostty, Kitty**, and a custom command option for anything else.
 This cover the current set of IDEs and terminals that I use daily, but if you need support for a different IDE or terminal, contributions are welcome.
 Feel free to [open a PR](https://github.com/prof18/shellporter/pulls) or [an issue](https://github.com/prof18/shellporter/issues).

 Different IDEs expose project information in very different ways, so a "catch them all"™ approach doesn't work.
 Shellporter uses a chain of resolution strategies: window title parsing, Accessibility API document attributes, IDE metadata files (`recentProjects.xml` for JetBrains, `storage.json` for VS Code) and the chain order changes depending on the IDE family, prioritizing the most reliable source for each one.